Why are Plants and Soils in the Narrogin Area so Diverse?

 Lateritic gravels.
 Many upland soils in Foxes Lair are lateritic (gravelly or sandy) with brown round stones, which are high in iron and aluminium.
 These soils are underlain by bauxite, which is mined in the Darling Range futher west.

-Laterites have diverse and colourful wildflowers, particularly the Proteaceae (banksias, hakeas, grevilleas etc) and Casuarinaceae (tammas, sheoaks) families.
-These plants are dominant here because they can extract phosphorus (a scarce nutrient), which is unavailable to most plants on these infertile soils.
+Laterites have diverse and colourful wildflowers, particularly the Proteaceae (Banksias, Hakeas, Grevilleas etc) and Casuarinaceae (tammas, sheoaks) families.
+These plants dominate here because they can extract phosphorus (a scarce nutrient), which is unavailable to most plants on these infertile soils.
 They do this with special cluster roots, which release an organic acid in to the soil in winter.
 The acid releases phosphorus from soil particles for the plants to use.
 Iron that causes the red and brown colours in soil, and aluminium are also released.
 Soil bacteria then use the remaining acid for food, and in doing so, cause the iron and aluminium to become solid again (precipitate), on gravel stones in the topsoil or down plant root channels.
 If you look inside gravel stones, you will often see the deposited iron layers.

-Laterites have diverse and colourful wildflowers, particularly the Proteaceae (banksias, hakeas, grevilleas etc) and Casuarinaceae (tammas, sheoaks) families.
-These plants are dominant here because they can extract phosphorus (a scarce nutrient), which is unavailable to most plants on these infertile soils.
+Laterites have diverse and colourful wildflowers, particularly the Proteaceae (Banksias, Hakeas, Grevilleas etc) and Casuarinaceae (tammas, sheoaks) families.
+These plants dominate here because they can extract phosphorus (a scarce nutrient), which is unavailable to most plants on these infertile soils.
 They do this with special cluster roots, which release an organic acid in to the soil in winter.
 The acid releases phosphorus from soil particles for the plants to use.
 Iron that causes the red and brown colours in soil, and aluminium are also released.
 Soil bacteria then use the remaining acid for food, and in doing so, cause the iron and aluminium to become solid again (precipitate), on gravel stones in the topsoil or down plant root channels.
 If you look inside gravel stones, you will often see the deposited iron layers.

-Over thousands of years, a deep laterite profile forms.
-This is often a gravelly topsoil underlain by ironstone, a mottled iron rich clay (mottled zone), a white clay (pallid zone), and finally the crystalline rock (light coloured granite or dark dolerite).
+Over thousands of years, a deep laterite profile formed.
+Ancient laterites here can be likened to a layer cake,with an often a gravelly topsoil underlain by ironstone, a mottled iron rich clay (mottled zone), a white clay (pallid zone), and finally the granite or dolerite).
+Over geologic climate cycles laterites have degraded and reformed

-Laterites vary greatly.
-They range from those with dark heavy gravel stones and red-brown soil to others with pale light sandy gravels, and even ironstone pipes.
+Laterites vary greatly in age and type.
+They range from dark heavy gravel and red-brown soil to others with pale light sandy gravels, and even ironstone pipes.

 Mesas are lateritic gravel flat-topped hills with steep sided slopes on one or all sides called breakaways.

-Mesas have a dense ironstone cap that is underlain by pink to white clay that erodes rapidly, causing ironstone blocks to be undercut and fall down the slope.
-Mallet or powderbark eucalypts often grow on these slopes
+Mesas have a dense ironstone cap that is underlain by pink to white clay that erodes rapidly (a source of ochre), causing ironstone blocks to be undercut and fall down the slope.
+Mallet or powderbark eucalypts often grow on these slopes.

-Laterites vary greatly.
-They range from those with dark heavy gravel stones and red-brown soil to others with pale light sandy gravels, and even ironstone pipes.
+Laterites vary greatly in age and type.
+They range from dark heavy gravel and red-brown soil to others with pale light sandy gravels, and even ironstone pipes.

 Mesas are lateritic gravel flat-topped hills with steep sided slopes on one or all sides called breakaways.

-Mesas have a dense ironstone cap that is underlain by pink to white clay that erodes rapidly, causing ironstone blocks to be undercut and fall down the slope.
-Mallet or powderbark eucalypts often grow on these slopes
+Mesas have a dense ironstone cap that is underlain by pink to white clay that erodes rapidly (a source of ochre), causing ironstone blocks to be undercut and fall down the slope.
+Mallet or powderbark eucalypts often grow on these slopes.

+Laterite first developed when the climate was wetter and warmer than now.
+For the past two million years our long term climate has alternated between warm wet and cold dry phases.
 Wet cycles favour gentle landscapes and laterites.
 Dry cycles coincide with cold weather. barer soils, infrequent flash floods and very strong winds that cause salt lakes and adjoining dunes.
-The steep valleys and lateritic mesas and breakaways seen on the Breakway Walk formed then.
+The steep valleys and lateritic mesas and breakaways seen on the Breakway Walk probably formed then.

 We are currently in a wetter geological period (excluding man-made climate change).

+Laterite first developed when the climate was wetter and warmer than now.
+For the past two million years our long term climate has alternated between warm wet and cold dry phases.
 Wet cycles favour gentle landscapes and laterites.
 Dry cycles coincide with cold weather. barer soils, infrequent flash floods and very strong winds that cause salt lakes and adjoining dunes.
-The steep valleys and lateritic mesas and breakaways seen on the Breakway Walk formed then.
+The steep valleys and lateritic mesas and breakaways seen on the Breakway Walk probably formed then.

 We are currently in a wetter geological period (excluding man-made climate change).